dkvz/certificate-expiration-checker/README.md

   "/etc/ssl/certs/another_one.pem"
 ]
 ```
-The certificates have to hold a single public key

 And provide it to the executable using the "-f" flag.

+The certificates have to hold a single public key.
+It will also work when multiple certificates are in a single file, but **only the first one will be checked for validity**.

 Example:
 **TODO**